Dunaliella salina: Reproduction and life cycle

 D. salina can reproduce asexually through division of motile vegetative cells and sexually through the fusion of two equal gametes into a singular zygote.
-Though D. salina can survive in salinic environments, Martinez et al. determined that sexual activity of D. salina significantly decreases in higher salt concentrations (>10%) and is induced in lower salt concentrations.
-Sexual reproduction begins when two D. salina's flagella touch leading to gamete fusion.
+Though D. salina can survive in salinic environments, Martinez et al. determined that sexual activity of D. salina decreases significantly in higher salt concentrations (>10%) and is induced in lower salt concentrations.
+Sexual reproduction begins when two D. salina touch their flagella, leading to gamete fusion.
 The D. salina zygote is extraordinarily hardy and can survive exposure to fresh water and to dryness.
 After germination, the zygotes release up to 32 haploid daughter cells.

 Commercial uses

 D. salina is responsible for most of the primary production in hypersaline environments worldwide.

 β-carotene

-From a first pilot plant for D. salina cultivation for β-carotene production established in the USSR in 1966, the commercial cultivation of D. salina for the production of β-carotene throughout the world is now one of the success stories of halophile biotechnology.
+From a first pilot plant established in the USSR in 1966, its commercial cultivation for the production of β-carotene throughout the world is now one of the success stories of halophile biotechnology.
 Different technologies are used, from low-tech extensive cultivation in lagoons to intensive cultivation at high cell densities under carefully controlled conditions.